yousseftsaz-sys/yousseftsaz-sys/README.md

 - 🔭 I’m currently working on Nodejs
 - 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with AI
-- 📫 How to reach me: arnold.js
+- 📫 How to reach me: discord: arnold.js
 - 😄 Pronouns: He/imH